littlemissdragon/littlemissdragon.github.io/_posts/2025-05-24-hierarchy-of-wealth-building.md

 ## Structure of the Hierarchy of Wealth Building  ##

-This structure can be visually represented as a chain (Diogenes Analytics, 2025), where each node is a level $L_i$, branching out as options accumulated and a threshold to advance to the next level:
+This structure can be visually represented as a chain, where each node is a level $L_i$, branching out as options accumulated and a threshold to advance to the next level:

 ```
 L0 (S0)